 Pursuant to the First Partial Consent Decree, the Court appointed Wilmington Trust, N.A, as Trustee of the Environmental Mitigation Trust to administer the Indian Tribe Mitigation Trust.
 Wilmington Trust N.A. is acting in two separate and distinct roles: 1) as the Trustee of the Indian Tribe Mitigation Trust; and 2) as the Investment Manager of the Trust Assets.
-The fees and commissions charged by Wilmington Trust N.A. to unrelated third parties in negotiated transactions.
+The fees and commissions charged by Wilmington Trust N.A. are consistent with the standard fees and commissions charged by Wilmington Trust N.A. to unrelated third parties in negotiated transactions.

-The following tables are the fees and commissions due to Wilmington Trust N.A. as of December 31, 2021 and 2020, and the fees and commissions charged by Wilmington Trust N.A. during the year ended December 31, 2021 and 2020.
+The following tables are the fees and commissions due to Wilmington Trust N.A. as of December 31, 2022 and 2021, and the fees and commissions charged by Wilmington Trust N.A. during the year ended December 31, 2022 and 2021.

-Decem nber 31, 2021 Decembe er 31, 2020

-Liabilities
+Dece mber 31, 2022 December 31, 2021

-Accrued Investment Management Fee \$ - \$ 1
+Liabilities Accrued Investment Management Fee \$ - \$ -

-Total Liabilities \$ - \$ 1
+Total Liabilities \$ - \$ -

-e Year ended aber 31, 2021 For the Year ended December 31, 2020
+ne Year ended mber 31, 2022 Year ended ber 31, 2021

 Expenses

-Trust Administration Fee Trust Advanced Flat Fee Trust Investment Management Fee \$ 15 5 10 \$ 15 5 18
+Trust Administration Fee Trust Advanced Flat Fee Trust Investment Management Fee \$ 14 - 1 \$ 15 5 10

-Total Expenses \$ 30 \$ 38
+Total Expenses \$ 15 \$ 30